-The box will automatically show your username, and when you save the page, it will add a date and time that the update was made, so that along with your notes, it will provide a detailed record of who made the update, when, and what was updated.
+The box will automatically show your username, the date and time that the update was made, and any notes.

-This tab is also where you can set the Moderation state, or whether the policy is still a Draft (which means that you have further work to do before it is ready for review and publishing), or Needs Review, so that it can be reviewed for completeness and published.
-As long as a policy is saved in Draft form, it will not be available for editing or publishing by Policy Library moderators; once you save your policy as Needs Review, it shows up for Policy Library moderators to review and publish.
+This tab is also where you can set the Moderation state, or whether the policy is still a Draft (you have further work to do before it is ready for review and publishing), or Needs Review, (policy is ready to be published).
+As long as a policy is saved in Draft form, it will not be available for editing or publishing by Policy Library moderators.
+Once the policy is saved as Needs Review, it will show up for Policy Library moderators to review and publish.

-If you saved a new or updated policy that was ready to publish several days ago (or longer), and it has not yet been published, check the Revision information tab at the bottom-left of the page to ensure that the Moderation State is Needs Review.
+If you saved a new or updated policy that was ready to publish several days ago (or longer), and it has not been published check the Revision information tab at the bottom-left of the page to ensure that the Moderation State is Needs Review.

-A policy has to be saved as Needs Review before it will be visible to Policy Library moderators as ready to be published; if it is still saved as Draft, it is only visible to the creator/editor of the draft.
+A policy has to be saved as Needs Review before it will be visible to Policy Library moderators as ready to be published.
+If the policy is saved as Draft, it is only visible to the creator/editor of the draft.

-However, if you have verified that you did save it as Needs Review and it has not been published yet, please e-mail us at email@example.com or call us at 785-864-9600 so that we can make sure everything is working correctly and we are able to access it, and then we can review and publish it as soon as possible.
+However, if you have verified that you did save it as Needs Review and it has not been published yet, please e-mail us at email@example.com or call us at 785-864-9600 so that we can make sure everything is working correctly, and then the Policy Office can review and publish the policy.

-To include a list of sections within your policy document, simply list the relevant policy sections you would like to highlight.
-Policy Office staff will provide assistance with adding anchors to the corresponding Policy Statement text, or if the anchors have already been created, with adding them as "jump down" links in the List of Sections text.
+To include a table of contents within your policy document, simply list the relevant policy sections you would like to highlight.
+Policy Office staff will provide assistance with adding anchors to the corresponding Policy Statement text.